Search

 Back to top

 • Scan the workplace for existing and potential hazards before work begins and take appropriate controls.
-Be aware that conditions can change constantly.
+Be aware that conditions change constantly.

 • Inspect all equipment and machinery for any defects before work begins.